JOB DESCRIPTION - Case Manager

 Qualifications:

-· Transportation: Valid California Driver’s License, availability of an automobile for business use, and minimum auto liability insurance.
+- Transportation: California Driver’s License, availability of automobile for business use, and at least minimum auto liability insurance as required by law.

-Vision & Hearing: Normal visual and auditory range with or without correction.
+· Hearing: Hear in the normal audio range with or without correction.

 o Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.